 If you terminate your employment or transfer to a staff group or appointment within the University of Calgary that does not have a WSA, you lose your credits upon termination or transfer.

-All claims with a date of service prior to the date of termination or transfer can be submitted for payment within the next three months.
-After three months, claims will not be processed.
+All claims with a date of service prior to the date of termination or transfer can be submitted for payment within the next 30 days.
+After 30 days, claims will not be processed.

 During your leave you may access your existing credits and make claims; however, you will not receive additional credits until you return to work.
 Credits will then be pro-rated depending on the date you return to work.

 About Your Allocations

 Yes, WSA claims are a taxable benefit that must be reported on your income tax return.
 Historically Alberta Blue Cross sends a T4A slip after the end of the calendar year for any credits you have used over the course of the year.
 This will change beginning in the 2022 tax year.